 What goes with these poppers?

 Jalapeño Poppers are a favorite in my house.
-Sometimes we have them as a snack, while other times, it's a part of a meal by being paired with a salad, like The Best Southwestern Salad.
+Sometimes, we have them as a snack, while other times, it's a part of a meal by being paired with a Southwestern Salad or the Vegan Taco Salad.
 These vegan poppers are full of flavor and heat.

 Pairing these poppers with the refreshing and slightly sweet Margarita Nice Cream is also a winner.